mikedamay/PureDI/README.md

     TODO document that factories must take care of any dependency TODO injection for member variables.
-    TODO How does tye cycle guard interact with factories TODO Validator gives false positives in PureDIDocumentor for IPropertyMap etc.
+    TODO How does tye cycle guard interact with factories
+    *** TODO Validator gives false positives in PureDIDocumentor for IPropertyMap etc.
+    TODO decide whether there are exceptions to the ruie that all containers of bean references TODO must be beans - check on BeanValidator